Kalpesh-Rajput/Kalpesh-Rajput/README.md

 - 👋 Hi, I’m @Kalpesh-Rajput
-- 👀 Eager Data Scientist seeking exciting career opportunities
+- 👀 Eager AI ML seeking exciting career opportunities
 - 🌱 I’m  Pursuing Master's Degree in Data Science and Artificial intelligence and Currently working as Data Analyst in Indian ION Exchange and Chemical LTD.
 - 📫 How to reach me - kr342803@gmail.com